Amen-Musingarimi/clinic-db/README.md

 # 📖 [clinic-db] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **[clinic-db]** In this project, we utilize a relational database to construct the primary data framework for a clinic database.
 Our approach involves designing a table to house data pertaining to patients.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> This project is built with PostgreSQL database see info below:

 <details>
 <summary>Database</summary>